 Containing Victorian detached houses alongside smaller terraced houses, there’s plentiful choice of places to rent.
 What’s more, Manchester City Centre is only a 20 minute trip away on the Metro line, making it a convenient choice for commuters.
 Staying local in the suburb will reward you with a bustling high street and highly-rated schools, so Sale continues to offer the best of both worlds.

-Castlefield is hailed as one of the more relaxed and tranquil suburbs of Manchester because of its long canal walks, waterfront bars and even canal-side outside music venue Castlefield Bowl.
+Castlefield is hailed as one of the more relaxed and tranquil suburbs of Manchester because of its long canal walks, waterfront independent bars and even canal-side outside music venue Castlefield Bowl.

 Castlefield offers some unique renting options too, including loft conversions that would not look out of place in New York City, to picturesque cobblestone streets and quaint cottages.

-Best places to rent in Manchester
+Best Places to Rent in Manchester

 Tameside is arguably one of the best places to rent in Manchester.
 Nearby there are some of Manchester’s best rated schools, which has made the area increasingly popular with young families.